Aare: Incidents

-On May 26, 2022, Indonesia West Java Governor Ridwan Kamil's eldest child, Emmeril Kahn Mumtadz, was declared missing after being swept away by the river current.
-Chronologically, Eril was swimming in the river with his sister and friends.
-When he wanted to rise to the surface, Eril was dragged by a fairly swift current of the river which had previously received help from his friend.
+On 26 May 2022, Indonesia West Java Governor Ridwan Kamil's eldest child, Emmeril Kahn Mumtadz, was declared missing after being swept away by the river current.
+Eril, aged 22, was swimming in the river with his sister and friends.
 The search efforts involving the police search and rescue team, maritime police, fire department, and authority of the city of Bern.
-One week after declared missing, Emmeril Kahn Mumtadz was declared dead in absentia at the age of 22.
-Although on June 9, 2022, Eril's body was located.
+One week after he was declared missing, Emmeril Kahn Mumtadz was declared dead in absentia.
+On 9 June 2022, Eril's body was located.
 The funeral procession of Emmeril “Eril” Kahn Mumtadz took place in the family's burial ground located in Cimaung, Bandung regency, West Java.
 Soon after news about Eril's body brought back to his home, Indonesian netizens review bombed Aare River's Google listing, leaving negative comments and one-star ratings as if the waterway was fully to blame for the tragedy.